stefano-morano/Miracle_Slicer_3.github.io/README.md

 When you have your slicer set up, you can play the loops with your computer keyboard or with a MIDI keyboard by choosing it via the drop-down menu in the top right corner.

+## CHALLENGES ENCOUNTERED

+Our most difficult challenge was to implement the adaptive threshold recognition that permits to find the transients in our song.
+Due to its complexity the tool requires a bit time to process all the audio buffer and to apply the DFT.

 ### WARNING
  You have to connect your midi keyboard before the use of Miracle Slicer 3: if you connect it while you are in the website, you have to refresh it.